• Skip to primary navigation

 A Better Ambrosia Salad Recipe

-If you’ve ever had Ambrosia Salad in the past, chances are it was made with Cool Whip.
-Sure, Cool Whip is easy to use and works in a pinch, but the (artificial) taste simply doesn’t compare to making our own homemade, from-scratch whipped cream.
-This simple switch in ingredients changed me forever from a dessert salad skeptic to an Ambrosia Salad fan(atic).
+• Made without Cool Whip.
+If you’ve had this salad in the past, chances are it was made with Cool Whip.
+Sure, Cool Whip is easy and works in a pinch, but the taste just can’t compare to making our own homemade, from-scratch whipped cream.

 What You Need

-• Pineapple tidbits — If you can’t find “tidbits” then pineapple chunks will work, just cut each piece in half so the pineapple doesn’t overwhelm things.
+• Fruit.
+Including mandarin orange segments, sweetened shredded coconut, maraschino cherries (remove any stems) and pineapple tidbits.
+If you can’t find pineapple tidbits, the pineapple chunks will also work; just cut each piece in half so the pineapple doesn’t overwhelm things.
 Alternatively you can chop up your own fresh pineapple into small bite-sized pieces!

-• Nuts — optional!
-I don’t care for nuts in ambrosia salad, but if you are a fan then feel free to add ¾ cup of coarsely chopped nuts in with the marshmallows.
+SAM’S TIP: You could also add nuts!
+Personally, I don’t care for nuts in ambrosia salad, but if you are a fan, then feel free to add ¾ cup of coarsely chopped nuts in with the marshmallows.
+You can use whatever kind you like; almonds, pecans, or walnuts would be my suggestions.

 How to Make Ambrosia Salad

-4. Cover and allow to chill in the refrigerator for at least an hour before serving.
+4. Fold the whipped cream into the fruit mixture, then cover and chill in the refrigerator for at least an hour before serving.
+I’m guilty of sampling things immediately, but honestly chilling helps the flavor develop.

-I recommend making Ambrosia Salad 1-24 hours before you intend to serve, for best flavor and texture.
-However, Ambrosia Salad will keep in the refrigerator for up to 3 days (make sure to store in an airtight container).
+Yes!
+For the best flavor and texture, I recommend making this salad 1-24 hours before serving.
+Leftovers will keep in the refrigerator for up to 3 days (make sure to store in an airtight container).
 I do not recommend freezing as the quality degrades when thawed.

 Enjoy!